VictoriaMetrics/VictoriaMetrics/README.md

      Path to file with TLS key if -tls is set.
 The provided key file is automatically re-read every second, so it can be dynamically updated
   -version
      Show VictoriaMetrics version
+  -vmstorageDialTimeout duration
+     Timeout for establishing RPC connections from vminsert to vmstorage (default 5s)
 ```

 ### List of command-line flags for vmselect